nmafb/Liquidity/README.md

 The main files:

-* `etl.ipynb` reads and processes a single file from data and loads the data into final tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.
+* `Data_Analysis.ipynb` notebooks which i make the data analysis.
+I present some graphs.

-* `data_exploration.ipynb` notebooks which make it possible to explore the data and present some statistical data on them.
+* `Data_Exploration.ipynb` notebooks which make it possible to explore the data and present some statistical data on them.
 I present some graphs.

 * `sql_queries.py` contains all sql queries, and it's used (imported) in other files or scripts.